edwin-huber/gaming/NodeGameEventsGenerator/readme.md

 **docker run -e CONNECTION_STRING="Endpoint=sb://blahblahblah.servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=234566762354712634sadkfhaskdhgasoQHrg=" -e EVENTHUB_PATH="demoeventhub" yourtagname**
 or, alternatively, use a simple text file that just contains a list of the env variables, in the same form as above (without speech marks like the .env file mentioned above):
 **docker run --env-file .env yourtaghere**

+You can pull the image from DockerHub here:

+**docker pull edwinhuber/nodegamingbidemo**